arturogonzalezm/archivebox-wordpress-automation/README.md

 ## Overview

 This tool automates the process of archiving WordPress websites using ArchiveBox.
+Its goal in this project is to capture website snapshots for viewing how sites looked in the past; backup/restore of live sites is out of scope and handled by a separate application.
 It provides:

 - Configuration-based site management
 - Scheduled monthly snapshots